 SQL Server Open Database Connectivity Support Promised by Microsoft

-Microsoft to support Open Database Connectivity (ODBC) approach for SQL Server APIs.
+Microsoft says it will support ODBC approach for SQL Server APIs.

 Microsoft announced a road map shift this week, saying it will emphasize support for the Open Database Connectivity (ODBC) approach for SQL Server application programming interfaces (APIs) soon.